Cryptolemming/CryptoCurrencyTrader/README.md

 ---
 User can enter a USD amount and see a quote for the converted BTC amount.
 Changes to the entered amount are immediately re-converted in the quote display.
 User can submit a 'Trade' and see their account balances immediately updated to reflect their new account balances.

 The BTCUSD ticker symbol 'last_price' is fetched on interval every 10 seconds.
 The converted BTC quote is re-converted on every newly fetched BTCUSD conversion rate.
-This better ensures the user is seeing a moderately accurate quote - while not over-loading the API (experienced issues at anywhere between 3-8 second intervals).
+This better ensures the user is seeing a moderately accurate quote - while not over-loading the API (experienced issues with < 8 second intervals).

 The USD amounts in trades and balances are capped at 2 decimal places.
 The BTC amounts are capped at 8 decimal places as [1 BTC = 100,000,000 Satoshis](https://en.bitcoin.it/wiki/Satoshi_(unit)).